Danny7226/LearningSummary/systemdesign/README.md

     * How much data each read/write
   * What is the performance of the system
     * what is the expectation of write-to-read delay
-      * If low delay, need to think async
+      * If low delay, need to think sync operations / stream processing (with in minutes)
-      * If high delay is permitted, batch or stream processing is allowed
+      * If high delay is permitted, batch is allowed (with in hours)
     * Latency
       * low latency required, means data needs to be aggregated
       * high latency permitted, means we could use query language (such as MySql) to query relational tables